Cold sore scab: How to get rid of them and cure it

 How To Treat A Cold Sore

 While they are an incurable nuisance, there are a few treatment options that can help manage the infection, speed up healing, and reduce your discomfort.
 Many of them will respond to topical and oral prescription medications, and some will require both.
 There are also some options available over-the-counter.
+As a side note there is also tea tree oil for cold sores that will certainly help.

 Some of the oral prescriptions that can be used in treating the them include Valtrex (valacyclovir), Zovirax (acyclovir), and Famvir (famciclovir).
 They all work by stopping the virus from replicating itself during the beginning of an outbreak.